 - Geometry of the contour

 - Attributes of the contour

 - Tool availability

-Machining parameters
+- Machining parameters

-In the Machining sequence you define the sequence in which the machining steps will be carried out.
 If you only define the Main mach. operation in the Machining sequence, all machining submodes it comprises are executed in a specific sequence.
 However, you can also program the machining submodes and machining locations individually in any desired sequence in the Machining sequence.
 In this case, you should define the associated main machining operation again after having defined the machining submodes.
 This way, you can ensure that all machining submodes and locations will be taken into account.